I am passionate about helping independent designers produce professional quality patterns that knitters will love to knit.

 These time estimates are based on patterns of standard complexity.
 For a firm quote, please contact me using the form below.

-**All prices in USD, payable via PayPal only.
+**All prices in CAD, payable via PayPal only.
 For approximate current conversion rates, click here.

 I am currently accepting new clients!

 To get started, please fill out the contact form below so that I can confirm my availability and fee (see My Rates above).
 If the fee is acceptable, you can then email me the pattern in PDF* format.